sebinthomas/pyvarnam/README.md

 You need to install libvarnam for pyvarnam to work.
 You could refer [libvarnam installation](https://github.com/varnamproject/libvarnam#installing-libvarnam) to find out how to install libvarnam.

-Download the archive, un-tar/zip and 'cd' into the directory you unzipped the archive into and then run
+Download the archive, un-tar/zip and `cd` into the directory you unzipped the archive into and then run

 ```

- user@user-pc:~/dir-where-you-unzipped$ python setup.py install
+ user@user-pc:~/unzipped-dir$ python setup.py install
 ```

 ##### Usage